Looks like your cart is empty. Compare Travel Backpacks

 Top-loading backpacks are perfect for carrying books in high school or college.
 For travel backpacks, however, they're an unideal solution.

 It’s a fact of life that the item you’re looking for -- passport, clean shirt, or fresh socks -- always falls to the bottom of a top-loading backpack.
-They're frustrating to pack and even more impossible to organize.
+Such bags are frustrating to pack and even more impossible to organize.

 By being a top-loading backpack, Gregory’s Border 35 guarantees your stuff will end up disorganized and hard to reach.
-You’ll waste beautiful afternoons re-packing your bag after tearing it apart, searching for that one white shirt you packed.
+You’ll waste travel time re-packing your bag after tearing it apart, searching for that one white shirt you packed.

 Better access to your bag means you’re free to pack strategically.
 Pack lighter items in the bottom for ergonomic-friendly packing and trust they’ll stay where you put them.

 Put your foot down.
-Demand respect from your backpack.
+Demand respect from your travel backpack.
 Keep your clothes and gear separate.

 In the Outbreaker, your clothes and gear have their own compartments.
 Inside the main compartment, you have two side pockets for small clothing items like socks, t-shirts, bras, or underwear.
 When not in use, these soft-sided pockets fold flat for no wasted space.